LaurentRDC/javelin/README.md

-# Haskell implementation of labeled one-dimensional arrays
+# [Experimental] Haskell implementation of labeled one-dimensional arrays

 :warning: This repository is in experimental development.
 Backwards compatibility may be broken at any moment.
+Feel free to make usage suggestions if you're interested in this topic!

 Packages in this repository implement series, or labeled one-dimensional arrays.